navipartner/docs/content/en/docs/np_pay/how-to/emergency_sale/index.md

     ![emergency_11](Images/emergency_11.png)

 7. Provide the customer's phone number and email, and tick the checkbox next to the preferred receipt format (SMS or Email).
-   The customer will get the receipt as soon as the sale is synchronized to Business Central.
+   The customer will get the receipt after the sale is synchronized to Business Central and the next job queue is resolved.

 8. Tap **End Sale**.
    The sale is finished and you are redirected back to the home screen.